 - Last year, Walmart provided all sales personnel with handheld smart devices to better support customers, and not have to run back and forth on the floor

-But, amidst all the excitement of increased offline sales at Walmart, online part of the business is seeing declining growth rate steadily over the different quarters that just passed.
+But, amidst all the excitement of increased offline sales at Walmart, the online part of the business is seeing declining growth rate steadily over the different quarters that just passed.

 Walmart is the second biggest online retailer in the world and Amazon is the first.
 But, the statistics that talk about how the first and second position holders are performing tells Walmart that they have to scale up their e-commerce efforts a lot in order to catch up with the online retail giant.